CaerusKaru/cardcontrol/README.md

+# Welcome!

+Hello!
+Welcome to CardControl.
+This is an access control system intended for use as part of a suite of campus services web applications.
+The application is being developed as a semester project for COMP-120: Web Engineering.

+## Our Stack

+We are running a Django backend around a PostgreSQL database, interacting with and serving a RESTful API for a frontend web service written in Angular 2.
+Our live development server, running in AWS, can be found here [http://34.193.86.61/].
+We are serving our static angular content with NGINX, caching HTTP responses with Varnish, and memcaching API responses with a Redis cache behind Varnish.
+Our RESTful API was created with the help of the Tastypie library for Django.
+In production, we are serving our Django server through uWSGI.1

 ## Dependencies

 The frontend of this project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-beta.32.3.
 We have now migrated to 1.0.0 as it has since been released.